Iceland is the perfect country for road tripping thanks to the long and quiet roads

 Icelandic roads are very easy to navigate as there are so few of them and all

-ensure snow quickly melts and the roads are always clear.
+junctions are clearly signposted.
 You may feel like you

 can travel for miles without passing another car but the roads are never too